octavianzarzu/superawesome-test/README.md

 ### model: [clean_comic_characters_info](./transform/models/staging/clean_comic_characters_info.sql)

-1. The `Alignment` column (good, bad, neutral, and 7 NA values) identifies a character as a villain (bad) or hero (good)
+    1. The `Alignment` column (good, bad, neutral, and 7 NA values) identifies a character as either a villain (bad) or a hero (good).
-2. There is only one Character that is identified as both villain (bad) and hero (good):
+    2. There is only one character that is identified as both a villain (bad) and a hero (good):

     ```sql
     SELECT name